 Then, you need to select Revoke to confirm.

-Can’t Access your Trusted Device to sign in to your iCloud account using two-factor authentication?
+Use Trusted Phone Number to sign in to your iCloud account

 You have to first enable Two-Factor authentication on your device to create an app-specific password.
 When two-factor authentication is activated for your iCloud account, you will receive a verification code on your trusted device while signing into signing into Appleid.apple.com on a new device or browser.